Cara-NicLeoid/Object-Detection-on-Formula-One-with-PyTorch/README.md

 # Object Detection on Formula One with PyTorch and YOLOv5
- This project uses YOLOv5 to detect 3 objects (F1_Car,  Wheel and Steering), using a mp4 file of a Formula One Race.
+ This project uses YOLOv5 to detect 3 objects (F1_Car,  Driver and Steering), using a mp4 file of a Formula One Race.

 This project was to create a customised object detector using YOLOv5.
 The were 3 objects which were detected: Formula One Cars, Drivers and  Steering Wheels.

 The orginal data for the project was mp4 file of a formula one race.